darrylwest/node-messaging-commons/README.md

 ### Message Producer in the Browser

-- websockets port 80
+- websockets port 80/443
 - create the channel, wait for acknowledgement from hub
-- send messages to subscribers (if any)
+- send messages to consumers (if any)

 ## Consumer / Subscriber

-Similar to publishers, message subscribers may run either on the server or in the browser.
+Similar to publishers, message consumers may run either on the server or in the browser.
+On the server, they listen through the hub's local port.
+In the browser they are routed through port 80 (or 443 for ssl).

 ### Server-Side Message Subscriber